 What Do they Gain from Falsely Accusing Domestic Violence?

 By obtaining a protective order after an alleged family assault incident, a spouse can prevent you from taking a part in the lives of your children or obtain access to your possessions.
 In child custody or spousal support arrangements, these allegations can put you in a difficult bargaining position.

 Other unwanted repercussions can result, such as restriction of your right to carry a firearm, freedom to enlist in the armed forces or even your ability to be involved in certain professions. not to mention the possibility of incarceration.

-Defending Your Rights Against Criminal Accusations, You Need a Domestic Abuse Attorney.
+Defending Your Rights Against Criminal Accusations, You Need a Houston Domestic Violence Attorney.